 - During summer mosquitoes and sand flies thrive in the park's mires.
 The wind sometimes clears the air of them for a short time.
 ‘Elk flies' (Lipoptena cervi) buzz around visitors during autumn in the middle of forests.

-Toilet paper is good to have along.
+- Drinking water and toilet paper are good to have along.

-- Hiking in Finland:
+- Hiking in Finland

 - Before your trip see also page What is New.